 Born and raised in eastern Massachusetts, Skip grew up in a musical home and began listening to jazz at a very early age.
 His father played drums locally, so Skip was able to interact with professional musicians as a small child.
 He first found his way to the stage in kindergarten and has not left the stage since.
 In many ways his earliest experiences have proved the most enduring.
 He learned to love singing and listening to subtle harmonies before entering school, taking particular delight in the Great American songbook repertoire of such composers as Richard Rodgers, George Gershwin and others of the first half of the twentieth century.
 Also drawn to syncopated rhythms and polyrhythms of jazz recordings that he heard at home, it is readily apparent that the seeds of his future style were already planted in pre-school.
 Many years later, a seasoned professional pianist, Skip is noted for his lyricism, fascination with harmonic color, boundless rhythmic energy, and interest in exploring songs from the Great American Songbook.

-Skip has been fortunate to play with luminaries and un-sung local players wherever he has lived.
 As he was coming up in Boston, he worked with drummers Joe Hunt and Bob Moses and with saxophonists Jimmy Mosher and John LaPorta.
 In Denver, where he established his style, Skip was a well-known figure regionally, and often performed with marquee players when they visited the area.
 These included saxophonist Plas Johnson, vocalists Mark Murphy and Darmon Meader, trumpeter Conte Candoli, bassist Milt Hinton, and drummer Peter Erskine.
 He also made his first recording, Two Much Fun!, on Eaglear Records, as co-leader with flutist Jill Allen.
 While in the Rocky Mountain region, he toured the West with various groups and performed regularly at all the established jazz clubs, including the famous El Chapultepec in Denver.
 He also performed countless times at the University of Northern Colorado in Greeley, where he taught during his eight years in Colorado.

 Skip studied jazz composition and arranging with Herb Pomeroy at Berklee College of Music in Boston, and is a former faculty member at Berklee.
 He also studied and taught under Gene Aitken at the University of Northern Colorado.

-Skip has been teaching at various levels for more than twenty-five years, including college and university classroom work, high school ensemble directing, artist-in-residence engagements, summer workshops, master classes and clinics, and one-on-one applied instruction, including activities in the US, Canada, Italy, Germany, Czech Republic and Slovak Republic.
+Skip has been teaching at various levels for more than twenty-five years, including college and university classroom work, high school ensemble directing, artist-in-residence engagements, summer workshops, master classes and clinics, and one-on-one applied instruction, including activities in the US, Canada, Italy, Germany, Greece, Czech Republic and Slovak Republic.
 He has worked with all levels of learners, from young children through post-doctoral fellows.

 From 1987-1995, while Skip performed throughout the Rocky Mountain West, he taught jazz theory and improvisation and later Common Practice Period harmony and musicianship at the University of Northern Colorado in Greeley.
 He initially headed west from his native New England to pursue the master of music degree in music theory and composition, expecting to be there two years.
 Two years turned into eight after he was hired by the university.
 UNC is home to a critically acclaimed jazz studies program.
 While teaching in the program, Skip developed a teaching style that is based on the philosophy of comprehensive musicianship.
 Then as now, whether teaching 18th century-style part-writing and solfeggio or altered dominant seventh chords, Skip integrates learning strategies.
 His theory and improvisation courses feature written theory, keyboard skill development, solfeggio and aural training exercises.

 In 1995, Skip decided to head back East and work on his performing career close to the large metropolitan jazz centers of New York and Philadelphia.
 He spent the first few years engaged in developing his career and planting seeds for future opportunities, performing constantly and touring with a variety of ensembles.
 Shortly thereafter, the local colleges invited him to work part-time.
 For about five years, Skip taught at Muhlenberg College in Allentown and Moravian College in Bethlehem.
 After a brief interruption, he continued his long association with Moravian.
-Skip is Associate Professor of Music Lafayette College in Easton, PA.
+Skip is Associate Professor of Music, with tenure at Lafayette College in Easton, PA.
 He teaches music theory at all levels, plus courses in jazz history and improvisation.